MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-iddrawexclmodevideocallback-onupdateoverlay.md

 Boolean value specifying whether the call is being made before or after the overlay-related change. <b>TRUE</b> specifies before, <b>FALSE</b> specifies after.

-#### - prcSrcOld [in]
+#### - prcDestNew [in]

-Pointer to the rectangle representing the old source position of the DirectDraw surface.
+Pointer to the rectangle representing the new destination position of the rectangle in the overlay surface.

 #### - prcDestOld [in]